cysouw/diathesis/text/c01_introduction.md

 b.
 Er erfreut mich mit einem Geschenk.
 :::

-Finally, a ~~novative with extreme demotion [Ø › SBJ › ADJ]~~ almost completely removes the erstwhile subject [@next], see [@sec:participles-wissen-commutative].
+Finally, a ~~novative with extreme demotion [Ø › SBJ › ADJ]~~ almost completely removes the erstwhile subject.
+This is attested in an interesting group of constructions using light verbs like *finden* with a participle and a transitive main verb like *aufheben* 'to preserve' [@next], see [@sec:participle-finden-transitive-opiniative].
+With this diathesis, there is a new opiniator introduced, just like with the opiniative above (see [@para:opiniative]).
+However, the erstwhile nominative subject is now demoted to an optional prepositional phrase.

 ::: ex
 ~~Novative with extreme demotion [Ø › SBJ › ADJ]~~

 a.
 Das Archiv hebt den Nachlass auf.
 b.
-Ich weiß den Nachlass (im Archiv) gut aufgehoben.
+Ich finde den Nachlass (im Archiv) gut aufgehoben.
 :::

 #### Symmetrical subject diatheses {.unnumbered}

-Symmetrical diatheses involving the subject are rare in German.
-An ~~inversive [OBJ › SBJ › OBJ]~~ switches subject and object.
+Completely symmetrical diatheses involving the subject are rare in German.
+An ~~inversive [OBJ › SBJ › OBJ]~~ is a diathesis that switches subject and object.
 This term is proposed by Malchukov [-@malchukov2015: 99-100] in reminiscence of the so-called 'inverse' marking found in Algonquian languages.
 An inversive diathesis is designated as a "symmetric conversive" by Kulikov [-@kulikov2011: 380].
 An example of an inversive is the diathesis between *wundern* 'to puzzle' and *bewundern* 'to admire' [@next], see [@sec:preverb-accusative-inversive].

 ::: ex
 ~~Inversive [OBJ › SBJ › OBJ]~~